uikit/uikit-site/docs/pages/link.md

 ## Text modifier

 To make a link appear like body text and apply a hover effect, add the `.uk-link-text` class to the anchor element.
-You can also add the class to a parent element and it will be applied to all `<a>` elements inside it.
+You can also add the class to a parent element, and it will be applied to all `<a>` elements inside it.
 This is useful for link lists in the page footer.

 ```html
 <a class="uk-link-text" href="#"></a>